hyperledger-cacti/cacti/rfcs/protocols/asset-transfer/generic.md

 ## Safety and Liveness

-At no point in time, asset *M* is available in both the ledgers *A* and *B*.
+At no point in time is asset *M* available in both the ledgers *A* and *B*.
 This is ensured by allowing minting of asset by Alice in ledger *A* only if the asset was not already minted by Bob in ledger *B*.
 Also note that Alice could mint the asset *M* in ledger *A* anytime after the period *t*.